 Understanding the Least Common Multiple

-To understand the least common multiple (LCM), it is essential to define some underlying concepts.
-Multiples of a number are obtained by multiplying that number by an integer.
-For example, multiples of 3 are 3, 6, 9, 12, 15, and so on.
-Similarly, multiples of 12 are 12, 24, 36, 48, and so on.
+To understand the least common multiple (LCM), Define some underlying concepts — this one isn't optional.
+Which means multiples of a number are obtained by multiplying that number by an integer.
+And for example, multiples of 3 are 3, 6, 9, 12, 15, and so on.
+And similarly, multiples of 12 are 12, 24, 36, 48, and so on.
 The LCM of two or more numbers is the smallest multiple that they all share.

 In simpler terms, the LCM is the smallest number that each of the given numbers can divide into evenly.
-For instance, the LCM of 3 and 12 is the smallest number that both 3 and 12 divide into without leaving a remainder.
+Take this case: the LCM of 3 and 12 is the smallest number that both 3 and 12 divide into without leaving a remainder.
 This concept is not just a mathematical abstraction; it has practical applications in various real-world scenarios, such as scheduling, resource allocation, and even music theory.

 Historical and Mathematical Foundations